 We Keep Tails Wagging.

 We are a fully-equipped emergency animal hospital.
-Greenville and Taylors clients can always bring their pets in for immediate care during our regular office hours: Monday through Friday 8am to 6pm, Saturday 9am to 12 pm.
-Closed every Sunday.
+Greenville and Taylors clients can always bring their pets in for immediate care during our regular office hours: Monday through Friday 8am to 5pm.
+Closed every Saturday and Sunday.

 Our emergency vet is able to handle critical needs of all types.
 In addition to our state-of-the-art surgical suite, we have an emergency animal hospital staff that is trained to tend to your dog or cat quickly.
 Often, it is more comforting for a sick or injured pet to receive care in a calm, familiar setting, from their regular veterinarian, than to go to a new place, surrounded by unfamiliar faces, when they are hurting.